Lacquer vs Polyurethane: What are the Differences?

 You can use brushes to apply lacquer and polyurethane.
 Since the latter has a thicker consistency, applying this product with tools like spray cans can be hard.

 When using a brush, it is important to choose one with bristles suitable for the specific finish being applied.
-For lacquer, a brush with natural bristles is typically recommended, while synthetic bristle brushes are commonly used for polyurethane.
+For lacquer, I usually lean towards a brush with natural bristles.
+On the other hand, when working with polyurethane, I often opt for a brush with synthetic bristles.

 Also Read: Can You Roll Polyurethane On Wood?